veetsin/wgan-and-wgan-gp-with-gluon/README.md

 # wgan-and-wgan-gp-with-gluon
-implemente wgan and wgan-gp in gluon and compare the quality of generated images with inception score and FID(in tensorflow)
+implement wgan and wgan-gp in gluon and compare the quality of generated images with inception score and FID(in tensorflow)

 ## generated images: